konsumer/raylib-wasm/README.md

 <script type="module" src="https://konsumer.js.org/raylib-wasm/raylib.js"></script>
 ```

+You can also install for a bundler with `npm i raylib-wasm`

 ### development

-You probably do not need to do this step.
+You probably do not need to do this.
 Here is how I created the wasm/wrapper.
 Only do this, if you are actually working on the library:

 ```
 # build each part from scratch